Vince Dunn Game Preview: Kraken vs. Canucks

 Dunn Season Stats Insights

-- In 18 games this season, Dunn has averaged 23:51 on the ice, while putting up a plus-minus of -9.
+- In 21 games this season, Dunn has averaged 23:31 on the ice, while putting up a plus-minus rating of -8.

-- In two of 18 games this year, Dunn has scored a goal, but he's yet to produce two or more goals in the same contest.
+- Dunn has a goal in three games this season through 21 games played, but has not had multiple goals in any of those games.

-- Dunn has a point in 12 of 18 games this year, with multiple points in three of them.
+- In 13 of 21 games this year, Dunn has registered a point, and four of those games included multiple points.

-- Dunn has an assist in 11 of 18 games played this season, including multiple assists three times.
+- In 12 of 21 games this year, Dunn has registered an assist, and in three of those matches recorded two or more.

-- Dunn's implied probability to go over his point total is 53.5% based on the odds.
+- The implied probability is 53.5% that Dunn goes over his points over/under based on the odds.

-- Dunn has an implied probability of 45.5% of going over his assist prop bet, based on the odds.
+- The implied probability of Dunn going over his assist prop bet, based on the odds, is 46.5%.

 Sign up for Underdog fantasy today.